 The time series of the total CN obtained from integration of the SMPS size distributions, and CCN measurements are shown in Fig. 3.
 The CCN generally correlate well with CN, with CCN concentrations increasing, as expected, with supersaturation.
 Throughout the measurement period, CCN concentrations at each supersaturation level varied by up to a factor of 3.
-The measured CCN concentrations at 0.60, 0.76 and 0.87% supersaturation were often very similar, suggesting that most particles activate at ~0.8%.
+The measured CCN concentrations at 0.51, 0.66 and 0.73% supersaturation were often very similar.
+The high activation fractions at these supersaturations, and the small change between 0.5% and 0.75% therefore suggests that most particles are activated at ~0.6% supersaturation.
 The latter can be also derived from Fig. 4, where the activation fraction of the measured CCN versus total CN approaches unity at high supersaturations.
-This behavior is consistent with sampling aged aerosol, where particles are large in size and practically all contain significant amounts of soluble material.
+This behavior is consistent with sampling aged aerosol, where particles are large in size and contain significant amounts of soluble material.